30 Ways to Save Money + Eat Healthy on a Budget

 - Make as much as you can from scratch.
 When you DIY foods instead of buying them (think granola, smoothies, pickles, hummus, chips, juices, salad dressing, condiments, etc.) instead of buying store-bought, you’ll save big bucks.
 And you’ll avoid all those nasty additives that often pop up in these kinds of foods.
 Win-win!
 (Making your own cleaning products and DIY skincare is another great way to save money on healthy products!)

 - Buy frozen.
 Not only is frozen produce often fresher (it’s picked at the peak of ripeness and flash frozen to preserve the nutrients), but it’s also usually much cheaper.
 AND you can eat your favorite fruits and vegetables year-round, rather than having to wait for their season to come around.
 The same goes for seafood–I almost always buy frozen seafood, unless I’m at the beach where it’s super fresh, as it’s fresher, minimizes waste and saves big bucks.
 Whole Foods’ Whole Catch brand sells a lot of great wild-caught, sustainably sourced frozen seafood for a great price.
 Vital Choice is another awesome sustainable seafood source.
-Get 10% off your first order with this link.
+Get 10% off your first order + free shipping over $99+ with the code RANDRVC.

 - Save fresh food for later.
 Combine Tips 18 and 19 and DIY some frozen produce.
 Buy local, organic produce when it’s in season and freeze it to save for when it’s out of season.
 Or freeze fresh produce if it starts to go bad before you have a chance to use it.
 Take it a step further and start canning and preserving your homegrown produce and watch the savings pile up.